-Clean, effortless and so Euro chic: white colour on walls is simple and strong.
-Whether it’s maximizing a limited source of light or creating a comfortable interior, these rooms show white in a big way.
+An all white colour scheme looks so inviting.
+Clean, effortless and so Euro Chic.
+White is simple and strong.
+Whether it’s maximizing a limited source of light or creating a comfortable interior, these rooms show white in a big way!

 White is never boring, in fact it can be very dramatic.
 The addition of textures and material can create a warmth rather than an uninviting sterility.
 White can be minimal without being cold.

 Fabrics in white can be very functional even with young children.
-Bright white leather sofas are practical because the dirt and marks can be easily be wiped off.
+I have such an affinity for white.
+When our children were young I had designed bright white leather sofas and they were practical because the dirt and marks would show, and could so easily be wiped off.
 Save linen and fabrics for curtains and accessories which are much less likely to get stained.

-A great white room does need texture and a room that is monochromatic requires a use of materials such as stone, wood, linen, cotton and wool for depth.
-To create a contrast, sleek textures like glass, metals high gloss and lacquer can provide that depth and the combination with the beautiful white colour will bring your room to life.
+A great white room needs some texture and a room that is monochromatic requires a use of materials such as stone, wood, linen, cotton and wool.
+To create a contrast sleek textures like glass, metals high gloss and lacquer are a must, otherwise the room just looks boring.